-Setup Audit Trail tracks the recent setup changes that you and other admins make to your Salesforce org.
-Audit history is especially useful in orgs with multiple admins.
+Setup Audit Trail tracks the recent setup changes that you and other admins make.
+Audit history is especially useful when there are multiple admins.

 Transaction Security Policies (Legacy)

 Transaction Security is a framework that intercepts real-time Salesforce events and applies appropriate actions and notifications based on security policies you create.
 Transaction Security monitors events according to the policies that you set up.
 When a policy is triggered, you can receive a notification and have an optional action taken.